6 recommended OTC drugs

 Medicine categories for atopic dermatitis

-Beyond the OTC adjuncts above, you can browse whole medicine and supplement categories, with prices compared across Dr. Max, Catena, Tei, HelpNet.
-CANAMED is the official ceiling price for prescription items.
-Category pages are in Romanian — the comparator works the same way for you.
+Beyond the OTC products listed above, you can also browse whole medicine and supplement categories, with prices compared across the major chains (Dr. Max, Catena, Tei, HelpNet) and CANAMED as the official ceiling price for prescription items.

 Step by step